symfony/symfony-docs/best_practices.rst

     }

 Add this test while creating your application because it requires little effort and checks that none of your pages returns an error.
-Later, you'll add more specific tests for each page.
+Later, you will add more specific tests for each page.

 .. _hardcode-urls-in-a-functional-test: